SINHASantos/wlang/README.md

 **Rapid Application Development**

-WLang is Rapid Application Development language for microservices architecture-based cloud native applications.

-W Lang is Rapid Application Development programming language designed to accelerate the web and mobile application development.
+WLang is Rapid Application Development language for microservices architecture-based cloud native applications designed to accelerate the enterprise, web and mobile application development.